aimms/how-to/Articles/120/120-pro-user-groups.rst

 Granting Access to Data with User Groups
 ---------------------------------------------

-Within the AIMMS PRO Portal, tab Users, the AIMMS Cloud administrator can assign groups, as depicted in the picture below:
+Within the AIMMS Portal, tab Users, the AIMMS Cloud administrator can assign groups, as depicted in the picture below:

 .. image:: images/Portal-with-groups.png